hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_3.md

 ## Interpreting the prediction results: Graphical Summary

 ![](Figures/BACT_1/elm_results_summary.png)
-**Figure BACT-BP-2:** The graphical results summary for “SRC kinase signaling inhibitor 1” (SRCN1_HUMAN).
+**Figure BACT-BP-2:** The graphical results summary for the Probable Tyrosine phoshate (CV_0974) .
 Note that not all motif hits are shown: the image is chopped off at the bottom.
 The protein has a handful of structural features (shown in the top 5 rows).
 The motif hits are shown as blue boxes, the intensity of which indicates the conservation score.
 See the legend at the top of the figure for more information.

-Step 4.
+step 4.
 The Results are summarized in the first figure on the results page (see figure BACT-BP-2).

-Step 5.
+step 5.
 The first row contains phosphorylation sites as retrieved from Phospho.ELM (PMID:21062810), and whether the phosphorylated amino acid is a serine, threonine or tyrosine.
 Phospho.ELM is a database of manually annotated phosphorylation sites obtained from scientific publications. (right?)
 [I would put: from low and high-throughput experiments].
 You can follow the link